Sometimes we just run empty.

-Creation feels like the most productive and magical part of the cycle.
-You are actively making art, and kickin’ ass.
+The creation stage feels like the most productive and magical part of the cycle.
+You are actively making art and kickin’ ass.
 It would be amazing if we could stay in this space the entire time, but we can’t.
 It requires a lot of energy to maintain.
 When you are finished with the work, then you must truly rest.
 Embrace an empty brain.
 Then start filling that brain back up with input that will inspire you.

 Do not punish yourself for not being inspired.
 Instead, ask your inner artist what it needs.
 Does it need rest?
 Does it need input?
 Does it need you to scream into a pillow or sprint full speed down the road?